 - A. Participate in a range of collaborative discussions (one-on-one, in groups, and teacher-led) on grade three topics and texts.
 This includes: - Listening actively and speaking using agreed-upon discussion rules. - ii.
 Respectfully building on others' ideas and expressing their own clearly. - iii.
 Asking and responding to questions that acquire or confirm information on a topic and link their comments to the remarks of others. - iv.
 Actively engaging throughout the collaboration.

 - A. Report orally on a topic or text, tell a story, or recount an experience in an organized manner.
-This includes: - Using descriptive details and appropriate facts to support themes or central ideas. - ii.
-Speaking audibly with appropriate pacing, prosody, and voice level. - iii.
-Using language (formal or informal) and style as appropriate to audience, topic, and purpose.
+This includes: - i.
+Using descriptive details and appropriate facts to support themes or central ideas.